vicgalle/zero-shot-reward-models/README.md

 ```

 While in the paper we focused on the Flan-T5 family of models, this example shows that the technique can be applied to any instruction-tuned LLM that is powerfull enough.

+## Example 3: using an ensemble of prompts for more robustness 🤝

+See `ppo_flan_sentiments_robust.py` to perform ZYN RLAIF using an ensemble of 2 different prompts, as described in Eq.
+(4) of the paper.
+The reward is the average of the rewards of each prompt.
+The prompts are: